amrutprabhu/amrutprabhu.github.io/data/blog/2023/localstack-with-docker-compose.md

 LocalStack provide a CLI called `awslocal` which is a wrapper around the AWS CLI.

-So we will use this CLI to create an S3 bucket.
+So we will use this CLI to create an S3 bucket on startup.

 ## Creating an S3 bucket in LocalStack